robin-mueller/auto-apms-guide/src/reference/cmake.md

 ## `auto_apms_behavior_tree_declare_build_handlers` {#declare-build-handlers}

-**Add behavior tree build handler plugins to the resource index.**
+**Add behavior build handler plugins to the resource index.**

-This macro must be called to make behavior tree build handlers available at runtime.
+This macro must be called to make behavior build handlers available at runtime.
 They may be loaded using `TreeBuildHandlerLoader` (a subclass of `pluginlib::ClassLoader`).

 ### Signature